MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Update-MgBetaServicePrincipalByAppId.md

     - `[Fields <IMicrosoftGraphPasswordSingleSignOnField[]>]`:
       - `[CustomizedLabel <String>]`: Title/label override for customization.
       - `[DefaultLabel <String>]`: Label that would be used if no customizedLabel is provided.
 Read only.
       - `[FieldId <String>]`: Id used to identity the field type.
-This is an internal id and possible values are param1, param2, paramuserName, parampassword.
+This is an internal ID and possible values are param1, param2, paramuserName, parampassword.
       - `[Type <String>]`: Type of the credential.
 The values can be text, password.
   - `[PreferredSingleSignOnMode <String>]`: Specifies the single sign-on mode configured for this application.
 Azure AD uses the preferred single sign-on mode to launch the application from Microsoft 365 or the Azure AD My Apps.
 The supported values are password, saml, notSupported, and oidc.
   - `[PreferredTokenSigningKeyEndDateTime <DateTime?>]`: Specifies the expiration date of the keyCredential used for token signing, marked by preferredTokenSigningKeyThumbprint.
 Updating this attribute is not currentlysupported.
 For details, see ServicePrincipal property differences.